BakaBokka/Baka-ToDo/README.md

 ### Just my simple ToDo-app.
 Made with React.js

-* You may add the task
+* You may add the task by text or voice
 * You may delete the task
 * You may delete all tasks
 * You may send me a job offer